 Lockdown meaningful if testing is intensified says Akhilesh Yadav

-Lucknow, Apr 13: Samajwadi Party chief Akhilesh Yadav said that the extension of the ongoing nationwide lockdown will be meaningful only if COVID-19 testing is intensified and people get access to essential items.
+Lucknow, Apr 13: Samajwadi Party (SP) chief Akhilesh Yadav said that the extension of the ongoing nationwide lockdown will be meaningful only if COVID-19 testing is intensified and people get access to essential items.

 "The demand to extend the lockdown will be meaningful only if COVID-19 testing is intensified, health workers get protection and the public gets access to essential items, the former Uttar Pradesh chief minister said in a tweet in Hindi.